Flow-Based Conformal Predictive Distributions: Simulation Details

 \paragraph{Composite score (max of normalized Sobolev and PSD).} Finally, we use a composite score that enforces agreement under both a Sobolev-type notion of smoothness and a spectral-shape notion of frequency allocation.
 Let $s_{\mathrm{Sob}}$ and $s_{\mathrm{PSD}}$ denote the two base scores above.
 We normalize each component by a calibration-derived scale $\kappa_i$, taken as the median of that score over the calibration set.
 The composite score is

 with $\varepsilon>0$ a small numerical constant.
 Using the max aggregator makes the induced conformal set the intersection of the two (scaled) sublevel constraints, ensuring that samples are simultaneously consistent in both spatial smoothness and spectral energy distribution.
 This is the primary multi-criterion score used in our 2D operator experiments.
+Note that the max operation is non-differentiable on the set where both arguments are equal, but this set has measure zero and does not cause convergence issues in practice.

 \paragraph{Localized combined score (local $\ell_2$ + log-spectral) (CPD-L)} For 2D field outputs $y,\hat y \in \mathbb{R}^{H\times W\times C}$ we also use a \emph{localized} score that combines (i) pixel-space RMSE and (ii) a log-power-spectral discrepancy.
 Define two base terms